andycroll/andycroll.com/_posts/2019/2019-06-02-dont-email-from-activerecord-callbacks.md

 ## Why?

-This is all about clarity and preventing unintended side effects.
+This is all about clarity and preventing surprises when you come back to the code.

+Let's consider the example above.
+Creating a review doesn’t _always_ need to send an email to author of the book.
+In the first example, the email sending happens as a side effect of creating a new book review.

-At some point, you’ll likely need to create a comment without emailing the author; perhaps in the `rails console` or in another action.
+At some point, you’ll likely need to create one without emailing the author; perhaps in the `rails console` or in another action.
 You _can_ use methods that [skip callbacks](https://guides.rubyonrails.org/active_record_callbacks.html#skipping-callbacks), but then you’re into a whole new world of complexity.

-It’s clearer to have a simple, procedural, 'list of things to do' inside controller actions that you can read through from A to Z. Also, debugging side-effects through a model’s callbacks is much more cognitively difficult, as you have to keep more context—from more files—in your head.
+It’s clearer to have a simple, procedural, 'list of things to do' inside controller actions that you can read through from A to Z. In this case, having the email sending be a separate _thing_ that happens after the creation of the review makes things much more obvious when you come back to the code later.

+In addition, debugging tangential functionality through a model’s callbacks is much more cognitively difficult, as you have to keep more context—from more files—in your head.

 ## Why not?

-Using callbacks in models to send email could be considered “the Rails Way”, given examples like this have always been part of the documentation.
-There’s no _real_ harm in this simple case, but the pain of this approach often only becomes apparent later.
+Using callbacks in models to send email could be considered “the Rails Way” given examples like this have always been part of the documentation.
+And there’s no _real_ harm in this simple case, but the pain of this approach often only becomes apparent later as the complexity of your application increases.

-There’s a frequently stated opinion preferring “fat models & thin controllers”; pushing as much functionality as you can into your model layer.

-This is more about keeping complexity out of the controller layer, rather than advocating for more use of callbacks creating side-effects.
-I’d also argue that sending an email, in addition to the model change, isn’t complex.
+There’s a frequently stated colloquial recommendation that we should prefer “fat models & thin controllers”, pushing as much functionality as you can into your model layer.
+This is generally good advice.
+But, it is more about keeping complexity out of the controller layer, by making the activities of your application clear, rather than advocating for more use of side effect generating callbacks.

+I’d also argue that sending an email alongside a model change, is not complex enough to merit this confusing callback-based abstraction.
+It is important enough, to users of your application, to clearly surface that both things will happen when this controller action is called.

 In situations where controller methods _do_ become complex, I prefer to move the functionality into a plain Ruby “service object”, rather than move it into callbacks.